Diabloxx/YumiV2-/TERMS.md

 ## 11. Indemnification

-You will indemnify and hold GK (and contributors) harmless from any claim arising out of:
+You will indemnify and hold YS (and contributors) harmless from any claim arising out of:

 * your use or misuse of the Service;
 * your violation of these Terms or the law;